carpentries-lab/good-enough-practices/_episodes/08-what_next.md

 {: .callout}

-## Learning best practices is a long-term process
+## Learning good practices is a long-term process

-We have outlined a series of practices for scientific computing based on our collective experience, and the experience of the thousands of researchers we have met through Software Carpentry, Data Carpentry, and similar organizations.
-These practices are pragmatic, accessible to people who consider themselves new to computing, and can be applied by both individuals and groups.
+We have outlined a series of good enough practices for scientific computing.
+These practices are pragmatic, broadly accessible, and can be applied by both individuals and groups.
 Most importantly, these practices make researchers more productive individually by enabling them to get more done in less time and with less pain.
-They also accelerate research as a whole by making computational work (which increasingly means *all* work) more reproducible.
+They also accelerate research as a whole by making work more reproducible.

-We have covered good enough practices in several areas:
+We have covered good practices in several areas:

 - Data management
 - Software